Multiplicity results and sign changing solutions of non-local equations with concave-convex nonlinearities: Introduction

 A classical topic in nonlinear analysis is the study of existence and multiplicity of solutions for nonlinear equations.
 There are many results on the subject of concave-convex nonlinearity involving different local and nonlocal operators.
 Elliptic problems in bounded domains involving concave and convex terms have been studied extensively since Ambrosetti, Brezis and Cerami \cite{ABC} considered the following equation:

 where $1<q<2<p\leq \f{2N}{N-2}$, $\mu>0$ and $\Om$ is a bounded domain in $\Rn$.
 They found that there exists $\mu_0>0$ such that ($E_{\mu}$) admits at least two positive solutions for $\mu\in(0,\mu_0)$, one positive solution for $\mu=\mu_0$ and no positive solution exists for $\mu>\mu_0$ (see also Ambrosetti, Azorero and Peral \cite{AAP} for more references therein).
 Later on Adimurthi-Pacella-Yadava \cite{APY}, Damascelli, Grossi and Pacella \cite{DGP}, Ouyang and Shi \cite{OS} and Tang \cite{Tang} proved there exists $\mu_0>0$ such that for $\mu\in(0,\mu_0)$, there are exactly two positive solutions of $(E_{\mu})$ when $\Om$ is the unit ball in $\Rn$ and exactly one positive solution for $\mu=\mu_0$ and no positive solution exists for $\mu>\mu_0$.
-For the local operator we also quote \cite{ BW, CCP, Chen, GP, Wu} and the references therein.
-In past couple of years many of these results have been generalised to the case of nonlocal operators, we refer a few among them \cite{BCPS, BCSS, BrCPS, BMS, DMV} and the references therein.
+For the local operator we also quote \cite{ BM, BW, CCP, Chen, GP, Wu} and the references therein.
+In past couple of years many of these results have been generalised to the case of nonlocal operators, we refer a few among them \cite{BCSS, BrCPS, DMV, MRS, PP} and the references therein.
+We also quote here a very important paper by Chen, Li and Ou \cite{CLO}, where the authors have classified all the positive solutions of the fractional Yamabe equation.
 As per our knowledge no result for sign changing solution involving non-local operator and concave-convex nonlinearity has been studied so far.

 The main results of our paper are stated below.
 First we study the critical case $p=2^*-1, \la=1, $ that is,

 \begin{theorem} Let $\Om$ be a bounded domain in $\Rn$ with smooth boundary, $N>2s$.
 Then there exists $\mu^*>0$ such that for all $\mu \in (0,\mu^*)$, problem $(\mathcal{P'}_K)$ has a sequence of non-trivial solutions $\{u_n\}_{n \geq 1}$ such that $I(u_n) <0$ and $I(u_n) \to 0$ as $n \to \infty$ where $I(.)$ is the corresponding energy functional associated with $(\mathcal{P'}_K). $ \end{theorem}